dougeby/IntuneDocs/InTuneDocs/plan-design/section-2-identify-use-case-scenarios.md

 -   Kiosk

 Here are a few examples of use case and sub use case scenarios.
-You can utilize the table below to enter your organization’s use case, and sub use case scenarios:
+You can use the table below to enter your organization’s use case, and sub use case scenarios:

 | **Use cases** | **Sub use cases** |
 |:---:|:---:|